-If you are travelling in a vintage car and are visiting in a large group, please contact: firstname.lastname@example.org to make arrangements to park.
-It may be possible for you to showcase your vintage collection in front of the Visitor Centre.
+If you are travelling in a vintage car and are visiting in a large group, please contact: email@example.com to make arrangements to park.

 Please pick up your admission ticket at the public car park green cabins, where taxi drivers can receive complimentary admission.

 There are many nationwide operators offering luxury coach tours of Ireland during the peak period of April to September.
 Most incorporate the main visitor attractions from east to west and north to south of Ireland.
 Visit www.itoa-ireland.com for details.

 To get the most from your trip, we recommend you visit outside the peak periods of 11.00am – 4.00pm.
 What could be better than an early-evening solitary walk on the cliff edge?
 We also advise you to spend time in County Clare – stay overnight in the local towns and villages and visit the attractions.